AIware Leadership Bootcamp 2024

 Ahmed E. Hassan

-• Overview of Software Engineering challenges in AIware Era
+• Overview of software engineering challenges in the AIware Era

 • Challenge 1: Managing alignment data